People

 Former members

-• Dr Maria Getino (now postdoctoral fellow at Imperial College London)
+- Dr Maria Getino (now Senior Scientist at GSK)